sjmichae/phylobio_final_project/readme.md

 I then used an online [tool](http://sequenceconversion.bugaco.com/converter/biology/sequences/fasta_to_nexus.php) and selected the protrein option to convert the *.fasta file *.nex file.

-All of the analyses were performed using RevBayes using slightly modified versions of existing RevBayes model.
+All of the analyses were performed using RevBayes using slightly modified versions of existing phylogenetic models.
+In my first analysis, I used the Jukes-Cantor program from the hydrolina project and modified the program so that it corresponded to amino acid data instead of nucleotide data and that there were 20 possible character states for the 20 amino acids.
+In the second analysis, I modified the program again using the Jones function to simulate the JTT model, which relies upon a matrix of probability of amino acids evolution based on a large sample of proteins.

 A second branch of the project uses morphological data as a proof of principle to analyze ion channel phylogeny.
 Because of the precision and abundance of sequence data, it is the dominant method of phylogenetic analysis, especially when protein structures have not been fully resolved.
 Yet the mantra of biology that structure determines function rings true.
 A shortcoming of protein sequence data is that it only allows us to examine the primary structure of the ion channels--the order of amino acids.
 Amino acid form secondary, tertiary and quaternary structures in which the various residues and subunits interact.
 Two different amino acids may produce near-identical three-dimensional structure or a single residue substitution could contort the entire structure.